FuelLabs/fuel-specs/src/protocol/tx-validity.md

 max_fee = gas_to_fee(max_gas, tx.gasPrice)
 ```

 The cost of the transaction `cost(tx)` must lie within the range defined by [`min_fee`, `max_fee`]. `min_gas` is defined as the sum of all intrinsic costs of the transaction known prior to execution.
 The definition of `max_gas` illustrates that the delta between minimum gas and maximum gas is the user-defined `tx.gasLimit`.
 A transaction cost `cost(tx)`, in gas, greater than `max_gas` is invalid and must be rejected; this signifies that the user must provide a higher gas limit for the given transaction. `min_fee` is the minimum reward the producer is guaranteed to collect, and `max_fee` is the maximum reward the producer is potentially eligible to collect.
 In practice, the user is always charged intrinsic fees; thus, `unspentGas` is the remainder of `max_gas` after intrinsic fees and the variable cost of execution.
-Calculating a conversion from `unspentGas` to an unspent fee describes the reward the producer will collect.
+Calculating a conversion from `unspentGas` to an unspent fee describes the reward the producer will collect in addition to `min_fee`.

 ## VM Postcondition Validity Rules